narainmittal/maze-ui/README.md

 # MazeUi

 This project provides UI interface to the Maze project.
-It is implemented using Angular and Angular-Material
+It is implemented using below frameworks:
+- Angular (5+)
+- Angular Material (for components, theming etc.)
+- Angular fxFlex (Flexbox support for angular)

 ## Getting started